Edison-Wei/Cycling-Live-Tracker/README.md

 ## Live Tracker
-Built for the SFUCycling Club.
-This application tracks and stores
+An IOS application built for the SFUCycling Club.
+This IOS app will display the upcoming scheduled route from the retrieved GPX/GEOJson and extract distance, elevation, duration, and date.